AnthonyCorrado/DynamicTicTacToe/README.md

 # The Rebirth of TicTacToe!

 Let's be honest, TicTacToe is not much fun once you've reached the age of...roughly 10.
 After that, nearly every game ends in a tie or leads to utter embarrasment from a silly mistake.
 My goal was to create a fast-paced, quick thinking tactical version of TTT that is a challenge for all ages.
 In other words, make TTT fun again!.
+Check it out here: http://tictactoe2000.herokuapp.com

 ## Game Play